Lone Pine International: 1976

 In 1976 the eligibility requirements were made slightly less strict, with the required rating for adult masters lowered to 2300.

 The field increased to 57, including 11 GMs and 10 IMs, but the average rating dropped to 2371.

 The event was returned to the seven-round length, and as a result was expected to be rated only by the USCF as it did not meet FIDE requirements for Swiss system tournaments.

 In a controversial decision, FIDE made an exception to rate the tournament anyway.

 Subsequent Lone Pine tournaments would be nine-round events and thus meet FIDE requirements for rated Swiss tournaments.

 Former World Champion Tigran Petrosian (USSR) won the $8000 first prize, with a 5½–1½ score, the lowest winning seven-round score in Lone Pine history.

 Second place at 5–2 was shared by Larry Christiansen (USA), Vasily Smyslov (USSR), Oscar Panno (Argentina), Miguel Najdorf (Argentina), Miguel Quinteros (Argentina), Tony Miles (England), Ken Rogoff (USA), Győző Forintos (Hungary), and Walter Browne (USA).

 No FIDE norms were available at this tournament due to its seven-round length.

 1977

 The 1977 tournament had a number of firsts.
 For the first time, there was no clear winner.
 Also for the first time, a woman shared the top of the score card.
 The increase in the number of entrants in 1976 required that the qualification standards be increased in 1977, so the requirements were returned to those of 1975.
 The field of 48 had an average rating of 2410.
-Yuri Balashov (USSR), Oscar Panno (Argentina), Dragutin Sahović (Yugoslavia), and Nona Gaprindashvili (USSR) tied for first with the score 6½–2½.
+Nona Gaprindashvili (USSR) tied for first with Yuri Balashov (USSR), Oscar Panno (Argentina), and Dragutin Sahović (Yugoslavia), with the score 6½–2½.
+Nona's performance at Lone Pine made her the first woman ever to earn a norm for the title of Grandmaster.

+This was the first elite tournament victory by a woman.
 Fifth and sixth place at 6–3 was shared by William Lombardy and Larry Christiansen (both USA).
-Gaprindashvili, the Women's World Champion, earned a grandmaster norm and would be the first woman to attain the grandmaster title.

-Sahović also earned a GM norm.
-IM norms were earned by Jack Peters, Roy Ervin, and Ken Regan (all USA).